 Dover sole is non-oily, shallow water fish and is one of the lowest-calorie flatfish; 100 g holds just 70 cal in comparison to 91 calories in halibut.

-It is one of the finest sources of essential fatty acids, protein, minerals and fat-soluble vitamins like vitamin A, E and D (cholecalciferol).
+It is one of the finest sources of essential fatty acids, protein, minerals, and fat-soluble vitamins like vitamins A, E and D (cholecalciferol).

 Black sole contains lean, white meat that composes a good amino-acids profile.
 100g fish provides 12.41 g/100 g (22% of RDI).
-Protein composition is complete in the sense that all essential amino acids in healthy proportions.
+Protein composition is complete in the sense that all essential amino acids are in healthy proportions.

 Its lean meat is a good source of polyunsaturated fatty acids (PUFA).
-Studies have shown that eating seafood can decreases the risk of heart attack, stroke, obesity, and hypertension.
+Studies have shown that eating seafood can decrease the risk of heart attack, stroke, obesity, and hypertension.
 Seafood is low in saturated fat and higher in “heart healthful” polyunsaturated fat, including omega-3 fatty acids.

 US FDA categorizes Dover sole in "the best choice" section considering mercury levels in its flesh.
 The recommendation is the consumption of 2-3 servings a week for Dover sole.

 Black sole is a moderate source of omega-3 eicosapentaenoic acid (EPA), docosapentaenoic acid (DPA), and docosahexaenoic acid (DHA) fatty acids.
 Research studies suggest that these fatty acids, particularly DHA, play an important role in the development of the nervous system, especially in infants and children.

 According to Cornell University and the New York Sea Grant Extension Program.
 2012- Essential fatty acids play a crucial role in decreasing blood pressure and heart rate and help improve cardiovascular function.
 For example, research has shown that omega-3 fatty acids decrease the risk of arrhythmias (abnormal heartbeats) that can lead to sudden death.